 - B. Title IX of the Education Amendments of 1972 20 U.S.C.§§1681-1688 ("Title IX").
 The College and High School agree to collaborate to address any complaint of sexual misconduct and/or any complaint of unlawful discrimination or retaliation on the basis of any protected category involving High School Student and High School employees.
 The College Title IX Coordinator shall address any complaint of unlawful discrimination or retaliation on the basis of any protected category and/or any complaint of sexual misconduct, whether occurring on or off campus; between students, faculty, and staff; or between non-affiliated persons participating in a DCCCD sponsored program or event, including the Dual Credit program.
-All faculty teaching Dual Credit courses must participate in Title IX Compliance training, available through the College eConnect menu for employees. - C. Americans with Disabilities Act of 1990, as amended, 42 U.S.C. § 12101 et seq/ ("ADA") and Section 504 of the Rehabilitation Act of 1973, 9 U.S.C. § 701 et seq. ("Section 504): College and High School shall collaborate to provide disability services to students with disabilities in accordance with ADA and Section 504 requirements. - 8.
+All faculty teaching Dual Credit courses must participate in Title IX Compliance training, available through the College eConnect menu for employees. - C. Americans with Disabilities Act of 1990, as amended, 42 U.S.C. § 12101 et seq/ ("ADA") and Section 504 of the Rehabilitation Act of 1973, 9 U.S.C. § 701 et seq. ("Section 504): Prior to the start of each academic year, the High School and College shall collaborate on the development and communication of procedures for the provision of accommodations for students with disabilities enrolled in Dual Credit courses ("Established Procedures").
+High School and College shall provide disability services in accordance with Established Procedures and applicable law. - 8.
 Governing Law/Venue: This Agreement is made in Texas and shall be governed by and construed in accordance with the laws of the State of Texas without reference to choice of law principles.
 The Parties consent to the exclusive jurisdiction and venue of the federal and state courts of Dallas County, Texas in any action arising out of or relating to this Agreement.
 The Parties waive any objection they might have to jurisdiction or venue of such forums or that the forum is inconvenient and agree not to bring any such action in any other jurisdiction or venue to which either Party might be entitled by domicile or otherwise. - 9.
 Waiver: The failure of any Party hereto to exercise the rights granted them herein upon the occurrence of any of the contingencies set forth in this Agreement shall not in any event constitute a waiver of any such rights upon the occurrence of any such contingencies.